70,000 Character Petition: Famine

 The Panchen Lama denounced the famine in Tibet, criticizing the Great Leap Forward because a multitude of "inept orders" by the Chinese Communist party caused chronic food shortages.

 "First of all, you should ensure that the people will not die of starvation.
 In many parts of Tibet, the inhabitants died of starvation.
 Entire families perished and the death rate is extremely high.
 This is unacceptable, terrible and very grave.
 Once upon a time Tibet lived through a dark age of barbaric feudalism, but there were never any such shortages of food, especially after the rise of Buddhism.
 In the Tibetan regions, the masses are living in such poverty that the elderly and children are dying of starvation or are so weak that they are unable to fight off diseases and they die.
 Never anything like this has ever happened before in the entire history of Tibet.
 No one could imagine such terrible famines, not even in your worst dreams.
 In some areas, if someone gets a cold, they inevitably contaminate hundreds of other people and the majority die."

-Enforced abortion
+Forced abortion

 The Panchen Lama ended his report with accusations of forced abortions starting in 1955 in Kham and Amdo.